The Second Amendment assumes a moral people

 In the past, the left would decry laws made based on morality.
 "You can't legislate morality," they would scream.
 They were wrong.
 A government can define morality based on the demands of a moral people.
 That is not the government determining morality; it is the government reflecting the morality of the people in its laws.

-It is surprising that the greatest example of trust given to the people – the right to bear arms -- remains at all.
+It is surprising that the greatest example of trust given to the people — the right to bear arms — remains at all.
 It hangs by a thin thread that can be severed in a moment.
-Maybe the people that back the Second Amendment are correct when they say that the Second Amendment protects the rest, but the rest are already gone when the government wants them gone.
-The Second Amendment may only be protecting itself.
+Maybe the people who back the Second Amendment are correct when they say the Second Amendment protects the rest, but the rest are already gone when the government wants them gone.
+The Second Amendment may be protecting only itself.